 Catalyst is a game changer: it brings quick and easy access to custom packaging to customers for whom it was previously out of reach.
 Everything is done online.
 Our web-to-print (W2P) system lets customers submit their design over the Internet and receive their custom-printed packaging through the post.

 But there’s more.
 Often, as we mentioned in the article on packaging design, the purpose of on-demand packaging is often a limited edition, the box for a themed item or a sample.
 Before, printers would require a minimum print run to cover set-up costs.
 This meant that customers would have to buy dozens of boxes that they didn’t need.
 But Catalyst is so flexible that minimum print runs start at 25.
 What’s more, the system is ideally suited to nimble SMEs: delivery times can be as short as 48 hours.

-Last but not least, Catalyst offers a range of over 300 formats, sizes and customisation options: flip-lid promotional boxes, takeaway boxes, paperboard boxes with windows for showing or accessing contents, boxes with reinforced bases, oval boxes, pull-out boxes and more.
+Last but not least, Catalyst offers a range of over 300 formats, sizes and customisation options: flip-lid promotional boxes, takeaway boxes, paperboard boxes with windows for showing or accessing contents, boxes with reinforced bases, oval boxes, pull-out boxes, ring boxes and more.
 Also available are food containers that can be microwaved and frozen, with food-safe inks and oil- and water-resistant coatings: trays, pots, lunch boxes, sandwich boxes, takeaway boxes with flap or gables… All of them with the customer’s design.